MCP Server

 **Coverage & utilization** Analyze how well your existing commitments are being used.
 Identify underutilized reservations, coverage gaps by service or region, and accounts where on-demand spend is higher than it should be.

 **Recommendations & planning** Generate commitment plans and savings recommendations based on your actual usage patterns.
-Model different scenarios — term length, payment type, coverage targets — to find the right balance of savings and flexibility for your organization.
+Model different scenarios, including term length, payment type, and coverage targets, to find the right balance of savings and flexibility for your organization.

 **Spend & forecasting** Query historical cost data broken down by account, service, region, or commitment type.
 Get projected spend estimates based on current commitments and usage trends.